Marketing91

 Marketing Mix of Craft Beer 2

-The marketing strategy of craft beers differs greatly from other beer categories.
-As these are made in small quantities its handlers put an onus on diversity and quality.
-Huge popularity towards craft beer has resulted in promotional activities through mediums like newspapers, magazines, billboards, radio and television.
-Currently, companies have a huge preference of advertising their products online on various social platforms through Twitter, Facebook and craft-beer blogs.
+The marketing strategy of craft beers differs significantly from other beer categories.
+As these are made in small quantities, handlers emphasize diversity and quality.
+The huge popularity of craft beer has resulted in promotional activities through mediums like newspapers, magazines, billboards, radio, and television.
+Companies have a vast preference for advertising their products online on various social platforms through Twitter, Facebook, and craft beer blogs.

-Craft beer brands have gone for brand building process and have taken steps to increase its visibility in markets.
-They have their own websites to provide detailed information about all its variants.
-Strong advertisements and catchy commercials have made them an in-demand product that is well-liked by its consumers.
-Companies are taking an active role by sponsoring events, providing free craft beer kegs at high-profile gatherings and charity functions and by making a strong and good impression on store managers and pub owners.
+Craft beer brands have gone for a brand-building process and have taken steps to increase their visibility in markets.
+Their websites provide detailed information about craft brews and all their variants.
+Solid and catchy commercials have made them an in-demand product that is well-liked by its target audience of consumers.
+Companies are taking an active role by sponsoring events, providing free craft beer kegs at high-profile gatherings and charity functions, and making a strong and good impression on store managers and pub owners.

 Related posts: